Addicted & Incarcerated: Does Jail Help Inmates Recover?

 How Many Addicted Inmates Return to Jail?

 Many inmates who struggle with addiction start using drugs again shortly after their release.
 Former inmates who don’t suffer fatal drug overdoses often end up being arrested once again for drug-related crimes.
-Evidence suggests that between 60 and 80% of former inmates with substance use disorders will commit another crime after being released from prison.
-An estimated 25% of inmates released from prison become reincarcerated within three years for various technical violations that include testing positive for drug use.
+Researchers have found that those with substance use disorder are at higher risk of recidivism than those who don’t have an SUD.
+In fact, an estimated 25% of inmates released from prison become reincarcerated within three years for various technical violations that include testing positive for drug use.

 How the Issue is Being Addressed